rikhuijzer/SIRUS.jl/paper/paper.md

 This also makes such models appear less trustworthy.
 Put differently, an unstable model by definition leads to different conclusions for small changes to the data and, hence, small changes to the data could cause a sudden drop in predictive performance.
 One model which suffers from a low stability is a decision tree because it will first create the root node of the tree, so a small change in the data can cause the root, and therefore the rest, of the tree to be completely different [@molnar2022interpretable].
+Similarly, linear models can be highly sensitive to correlated data and, in the case of regularized linear models, the choice of hyperparameters.
-The SIRUS algorithm has solved the instability of random forests by "stabilizing the trees" and the authors have proven the correctness of this stabilization mathematically [@benard2021interpretable].
+Instead, the SIRUS algorithm provides stability by "stabilizing the trees" and the authors have proven the correctness of this stabilization mathematically [@benard2021interpretable].

-Next, we will compare decision trees [@sadeghi2022decisiontree], linear models, XGBoost [@chen2016xgboost], and SIRUS on their interpretability, stability, and predictive performance.
+In the rest of this paper, we will compare decision trees [@sadeghi2022decisiontree], linear models, XGBoost [@chen2016xgboost], and SIRUS on their interpretability, stability, and predictive performance.
 The interpretability and stability are summarized in Table \ref{tab:is}.
-Here, the the stability for the linear model is set to _medium_ because linear models can be highly sensitive to correlated features and the choice of hyperparameters in regularized models.
-In our experiments, the SIRUS algorithm was less sensitive to correlated features and the choice of hyperparameters.
-Interpretability for XGBoost was set to _medium_ because model interpretation techniques such as SHAP do not contain enough information to reproduce predictions.
-Stability for the decision tree was set to _low_ because decision trees might change the root node for small pertubations in the data and, hence, drastically change predictions [@molnar2022interpretable].

 \begin{table}[h!]
 \small